-- To ensure that all pupils with SEND are educated in an Inclusive environment this does not mean treating all pupils in the same way.
-Rather it involves taking account of pupils' individual needs and varied life experiences' - OFSTED 2012 'Evaluating educational inclusion.' - To ensure each pupil with special educational needs realises their full potential - To ensure quality of opportunity and to eliminate prejudice and discrimination against children with special educational needs. - To continually monitor the progress of all pupils and students, to identify needs as they arise and to provide support as early as possible. - To ensure that each learner has access to a full and inclusive curriculum and that adaptations are following guidance from SEND Team and/or outside agencies as appropriate - To ensure that SEND and inclusive provision is positively perceived, valued and accessed by all staff and parents/carers.
+- To ensure that all pupils with SEND are educated in an inclusive environment 'this does not mean treating all pupils in the same way.
+Rather it involves taking account of pupils' individual needs and varied life experiences' - OFSTED 2012 'Evaluating educational inclusion.' - We have a duty to provide appropriate provision for children and young people with Additional Needs to help them to achieve their potential.
+It is also our responsibility to make "reasonable adjustments" for disabled children and young people, to support medical conditions and to inform parents and young people if Additional Needs provision is made for them.

+- To ensure quality of opportunity and to eliminate prejudice and discrimination against children with special educational needs. - To continually monitor the progress of all pupils and students, to identify needs as they arise and to provide support as early as possible. - To ensure that each learner has access to a full and inclusive curriculum and that adaptations are following guidance from SEND Team and/or outside agencies as appropriate. - To ensure that SEND and inclusive provision is positively perceived, valued and accessed by all staff and parents/carers. - Our objective in setting out the school's SEND policy is to make everyone aware that we want all pupils to benefit as fully as possible from the education provided within the school.